metosin/ring-http-response/README.md

 ### Generating HTTP responses

-Functions take either a `body`, `url` or nothing as parameters in align to the [spec](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
+Functions take either a `body`, `url`, both or nothing as parameters in align to the [spec](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

 ```clojure
 (require '[ring.util.http-response :refer :all])